J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fadain.py%23L1-L29&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

- I use PyTorch's built in <span class="code">instance_norm</span> to normalize the content encoding to zero mean and variance of one, and then shift the normalized encoding to match the means and variances of the target style.
+ I use PyTorch's built in <span class="code">instance_norm</span> to normalize the content encoding to zero mean and variance of one, and then shift the normalized encoding to match the means and variances of the target style encoding.

 One thing to note is that in this code I have some dimension checks to make sure I didn't make any mistakes; these broke in early experiments with exporting the model for the OAK-1, so they will disappear later 😞.